captbaritone/jordaneldredge.com/nextjs/_posts/2008-04-15-barbershop-multi-track-i-love-to-sing-em-best-tag-so-far.md

 layout: post
 ---

-Continuing in my <a href="http://blog.classicalcode.com/category/music/barbershop/">attempts to improve</a> my barbershop skillz, I sat down today and recorded my first up-tempo multi-track barbershop tag.
+Continuing in my [attempts to improve](http://blog.classicalcode.com/category/music/barbershop/) my barbershop skillz, I sat down today and recorded my first up-tempo multi-track barbershop tag.
 Despite my fears, my voice is in much better shape in this one even though it required many more takes.
 To be honest, I was beginning to doubt weather my voice would ever be able to sing barbershop convincingly.
 Especially up-tempo numbers.

 <strong>Improvements:</strong>
 <ul>